The Royal Meteorological Society Professional Accreditation

-- A Course Evaluation and Continuous Professional Development Panel (CE/CPD Panel) to examine courses claimed to satisfy the various criteria of the schemes and to audit all CPD returns from CMets and those selected for audit from RMets.
+- A Course Evaluation and Continuous Professional Development Panel (CE/CPD Panel) to examine courses claimed to satisfy the various criteria of the schemes and to audit all CPD returns submitted by RMets and CMets.

 Constitution of the Accreditation Board

-- The Accreditation Board consists of eight members
+- The Accreditation Board consists of at least eight members.

-- The Chairman is an Officer of the Society elected annually by the Society in accordance with the Society By-laws and is a member of Council.
+- The Chair is an Officer of the Society elected by the Society in accordance with the Society By-laws and is a member of Council.